 This hybrid top-down/bottom-up approach helps you include and engage your employees in the goal-setting process.
 Employees will understand exactly how their KR contributes to the company’s top-level objective, and that makes it easier for that KR to remain top of mind during the OKR cycle.

 The biggest benefit of OKRs comes when you can connect your daily work to your team’s strategic objectives.
 OKRs already begin to do that by connecting the objective to the key results that contribute to it.
 To get the most out of OKRs, take that benefit a step further: use an OKR tool that connects your daily work and regular projects to your company and business goals.

 That’s why we’ve developed Goals in Asana.
-Instead of locking your goals away in a spreadsheet or powerpoint, Goals in Asana make it easy to set goals and measure progress in the same place you track everyday work.Try goals with Asana for free
+Instead of locking your goals away in a spreadsheet or powerpoint, Goals in Asana make it easy to set goals and measure progress in the same place you track everyday work.Set and achieve goals with Asana

 Thomas Edison once quipped that “vision without execution is hallucination.”
 It’s an idea that deeply inspired Doerr and the OKR methodology: Good ideas with poor execution will forever remain just that, ideas.

 Doerr says the biggest lever in execution is goal setting—and by extension OKRs.
 It focuses our attention, establishes accountability, and highlights the activities that really drive progress.